Do Go On - 407 - The Real Pocahontas

 Wow, where do you get your ideas?

-I'm just like, aren't it?
+I'm just like, it's not my idea.

-It's not my ideas, it's just what it means.
+It's just what it means.

-It means red Anna, and Anna is a type of frog.
+And Anna is a type of frog.

 So it's a red frog.